 We all need help with this journey.
 There is no rule that says you have to be best friends with them to get the motivation and support you need.

-10. Read success stories.
 There is nothing more motivating than reading about others who have accomplished their goals.
-Reading about ordinary people who paid down thousands of dollars of debt can be inspiring.
+Reading about ordinary people who have paid down thousands of dollars of debt can be inspiring.